Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/soft-skills/principles-vs-practicality.md

-Too often I've seen projects suffer because people have a too practical mindset to engineering that results in quick wins, but a poorly-built solution that is costly to maintain and improve and/or solves a subset of the problems that it should be solving - and somtimes the engineers responsible for those solutions use practicality as an excuse for lazy/poor engineering.
+Too often I've seen projects suffer because people have a too practical mindset to engineering that results in quick wins, but a poorly-built solution that is costly to maintain and improve and/or solves a subset of the problems that it should be solving - and sometimes the engineers responsible for those solutions use practicality as an excuse for lazy/poor engineering.

 Be principled from the start.
 Choose practicality when it makes sense.
 Then get it done and own the thing you build.